API java : TreePath

 Throws:

-IllegalArgumentException - if the index is beyond the length of the path
+IllegalArgumentException - if the index is outside the range of this path

 public boolean equals(Object o)